Business cluster and community grants

-As part of the COVID-19 Revitalisation Programme, we are providing one-off capital grants to community groups, charities, social enterprises and business collaborations for environmental improvement schemes in their area.
-We are administering the grants to eligible groups in Belfast.
+Tranche three of our Business cluster and community grant scheme is open for applications.
+We provide a rolling programme of one-off capital grants to Belfast-based community groups, charities, social enterprises and business collaborations for environmental improvement schemes in their area.

-The closing date is 4pm on Monday 1 February 2021.
+The closing date for applications is 4pm on Monday 19 December 2022.

 Capital grants for local environmental improvements